“Take from among you, a contribution to the Lord. Whoever is of a generous heart, let him bring the Lord’s contribution: Gold, silver, and bronze.”

 This is a great phrase to describe giving to God and to the accomplishment of his purposes.
 So they’re needing money, tools, resources, gold, silver, and bronze for the construction of the tabernacle.
 And so God says whoever is of a generous heart, let him bring gold, silver, and bronze.

 Don’t you want to be described before God as one who has a generous heart?

-And I read this, and I just think, God, I want my heart to be described that way.
+And I read this, and I just think, God, I want people to describe my heart that way.
 Don’t you want your heart to be described that way by God, before God?
 He has a generous heart.
 She has a generous heart.
 She gives freely, generously, gladly.
-To use 2 Corinthians eight and nine kind of language, cheerfully.
+To use 2 Corinthians 8–9 kind of language, cheerfully.

 God, use our resources in the world around us to accomplish your purposes, we pray.
 Forgive us for our lack of generosity.
 Help us to grow in generosity, in the generosity of our hearts.
 In Jesus’ name we pray.
 Amen.